Be a Diver If You Think You Are Born To Explore

 Learn to Dive in Bali and Get your PADI Certification

 The PADI Open Water Diver course is quite flexible and performance based.
 That means that we can offer some variety of schedules.
 It’s possible to complete your theory, confined and open water dives in three days.
 If you would manage to complete the knowledge development portion via PADI eLearning, or other home study options before your arrival, the diving course can be done in two days.
 Which is great option if you don’t have sufficient time.
-From the first day, scuba diving will transform your life with new experiences.
+From the first day, scuba diving in Bali will transform your life with new experiences.
 The PADI Open Water Diver license is a permanent scuba diving certification for a beginner.
 Upon completion, as a certified diver you can dive only with a buddy independently of a diving professional.

 Duration: 3 Days